 For more information about automatic restart, see Automatic restart.

 The SAP NetWeaver global file system is a single point of failure that needs to be available to all of the SAP NetWeaver instances in your HA system.
-To ensure the availability of the global file system on GCP, you can use either highly available shared storage or replicated zonal persistent disks.
+To ensure the availability of the global file system on Google Cloud, you can use either highly available shared storage or replicated zonal persistent disks.